top of page

 Shillamill Viaduct

-Alternatively, simply continue along the canal, past lock gates and sluices, until the path ends at a gate.
+Continue along the canal, past lock gates and sluices, until the path ends at a gate.
 Beyond here, the canal bank is definitely out of bounds, but not far past this point the canal disappears into a tunnel through the hillside, which once allowed the canal to serve its purpose of moving cargo from Tavistock to Morwellham Quay, on the River Tamar, where it would be loaded into ships.

 The waters of the canal are still put to positive and sustainable use today, as they supply water to a small hydro-electric plant at Morwellham Quay.